Good news! You can still order from Wendy’s while on a diet! Learn how to order low carb or keto at Wendy’s here.

 My next low carb / keto ordering guide is supposed to be for Baskin Robbins which has the 9th most locations of any fast food chain in the US.
 If they don’t have anything low carb, I’ll be moving on to Hardee’s whom I’m not familiar with.

-If you want to get my Hardee’s low carb ordering guide via email, sign up here:
+If you want to follow along on my journey & get my personal low carb recommendations…

 Enter your email above and I’ll send you one low carb / keto ordering guide per week for all 30 top fast food chains in the US.